 Ezekiel 38 contains the first direct reference to Gog from the land of Magog.
-Ezekiel 38:1-7 lists the nations that’ll join Gog in an invasion of Israel:
+Ezekiel 38:1-7 lists the nations that’ll join the Gog and Magog war on Israel:

 “(1) And the word of the LORD came unto me, saying, (2) Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him, (3) And say, Thus saith the Lord GOD; Behold, I am against thee, O Gog, the chief prince of Meshech and Tubal: (4) And I will turn thee back, and put hooks into thy jaws, and I will bring thee forth, and all thine army, horses and horsemen, all of them clothed with all sorts of armour, even a great company with bucklers and shields, all of them handling swords: (5) Persia, Ethiopia, and Libya with them; all of them with shield and helmet: (6) Gomer, and all his bands; the house of Togarmah of the north quarters, and all his bands: and many people with thee.
 (7) Be thou prepared, and prepare for thyself, thou, and all thy company that are assembled unto thee, and be thou a guard unto them.”
 (Ezekiel 38:1-7)

 The modern day locations of these nations is not a focus of this article nor is the identity of Gog.
-We are trying to find the timing of Gog’s invasion.
+We are trying to find the timing of Gog and Magog war.
 Let’s continue.

 Ezekiel 38:8-18 describe the inhabitants of the land of Israel and the mountains of Israel enjoying great peace and prosperity when Gog invades.